Jolinda/TalapasClass/README.md

-# JuptyerNotebooks
+# TalapasClass
-helpful notebooks to share with people
+Notes from a class on how to use the Talapas cluster to do neuroimaging data analysis.